openshift-labs/lab-build-an-operator/README.md

 ./.workshop/scripts/delete-resources.sh
 ```

 ## Development

-The deployment created above will use an image from ``quay.io`` for this workshop based on the ``master`` branch of the repository.
+When deploying manually from the git repository, the scripts use an image from ``quay.io`` for this workshop based on the ``master`` branch of the repository.

-To make changes to the workshop content and test them, edit the files in the Git repository and then run:
+To make changes to the workshop content and test them, edit the files in the git repository and then run:

 ```
 ./.workshop/scripts/build-workshop.sh